-The gardens also boasts a fully stocked bar.
+The gardens also boast a fully stocked bar.
 So if you are craving that Lao beer in during the heat of the day and the ice cold water is not hitting the spot you can freely order from the bar from any of the wait staff.

 The Cooking Class

 As we all took our seats and put on our chef aprons for the day, we were introduced to the star of the show – our Laos cuisine chef extraordinaire!
-With all the ingredients carefully laid out and our stations fitted with the our cooking utensils for the day, he took us through each one explaining the different types and which ones would be used for certain dishes.
+With all the ingredients carefully laid out and our stations fitted with our cooking utensils for the day, he took us through each one explaining the different types and which ones would be used for certain dishes.

 The one thing that really impressed me during this part of the class is what an invaluable source of information the chef turned out to be.
 He gave numerous students alternative ingredients that they could use in their home countries for replicating the recipes.
 I found this incredibly helpful when I attempted a few back in South Africa